-A course which pairs new students with an “upper classmen mentor, a Peer Leader” who will “help you adjust to your new home”, with a section specifically for AIM students.
+A course which pairs new students with an “upper classmen mentor, a Peer Leader” who will “help you adjust to your new home”, with a section specifically for Promise students.
 For full details see the First Year Florida website.

-This AIM section of FYF is designed to assist you in your transition into the University of Florida.
+This UF Promise section of FYF is designed to assist you in your transition into the University of Florida.
 This course is concerned with the development of academic and personal skills that support success in college.
 This course aims to help students develop the practical, social, emotional, and intellectual skills that are essential to four fulfilling years at UF, provide a foundation for a well-rounded college experience, connect students to the University of Florida, promote engagement within and outside the classroom, and communicate university expectations.

 First Year Florida educates new students to maximize their learning and development.
 As a result of taking this course, students will: